Mohács: History

 In Roman times there was a camp on the banks of the Danube near Mohács.

 In the medieval Kingdom of Hungary, Mohács formed part of the historical Baranya county, and during Ottoman rule it functioned as the administrative seat of the Sanjak of Mohács, an Ottoman administrative unit.

 After the Habsburgs took the area from the Ottomans, Mohács was included in the restored Baranya county.

 In 1910 the population of the Mohács district numbered 56,909 people, of whom 21,951 spoke German, 20,699 Hungarian, 4,312 Serbian, and 421 Croatian.
-Another 9,600 inhabitants were listed as speaking "other languages" (presumably Bunjevac and Šokac).
+Another 9,600 inhabitants were listed as speaking "other languages".